 Q. What will the day look like for secondary students?

-A. Secondary students also will attend school full-time starting September 8, but timetables will be adjusted to reduce the number of classes and to limit student and staff contacts to a maximum of 100 people.
-Schools will operate in “quadmesters”, so that students take only two subjects at a time, in each of four quadmesters throughout the year.
+A. Secondary students also will attend school full-time starting with a staggered entry the week of September 14.
+Timetables will be adjusted to reduce the number of classes and to limit student and staff contacts to a maximum of 100 people.
+Schools will operate in “quadmesters”, so that while students will be in school all-day, every day, they will alternate their two subjects every week.

 Q. How will quadmesters work?